janlelis/idiosyncratic-ruby.com/source/posts/49-what-the-format.html.md

     42.to_s(16)
     # => "2a"

-Negative numbers will be convert to [two's complement](https://en.wikipedia.org/wiki/Two's_complement), preceeded by "..f" representing an infinite string of leading "f"s:
+Negative numbers will be convert to [two's complement](https://en.wikipedia.org/wiki/Two's_complement), preceded by "..f" representing an infinite string of leading "f"s:

     "%x" % -42
     # => "..fd6"